Data-Driven Integration Kernels for Interpretable Nonlocal Operator Learning: Neural Network Architecture and Training Configuration

 \paragraph{Ethical Standards}

 The research meets all ethical guidelines, including adherence to the legal requirements of the study country.

 \paragraph{Author Contributions}

-T.B. developed the initial research concept and provided supervision throughout the project.
-S.L.F. conducted the investigation, including data curation, software development, formal analysis, validation, and visualization, while the methodology was developed by T.B. with technical support from S.L.F. and J.L.
+T.B. developed the initial research concept and provided project supervision.
+S.L.F. conducted the investigation, including data curation, software development, formal analysis, validation, and visualization.
+Methodology was developed by T.B. with technical support from S.L.F. and J.L.
 Funding acquisition and project administration were led by T.B. and M.S.P., with additional administrative support from J.W.B. and resources provided by M.S.P.
-The manuscript was drafted by S.L.F. and T.B., and refined through critical review and editing by J.L., S.S., J.W.B., and M.S.P.
-All authors approved the final submitted draft.
+The manuscript was drafted by S.L.F. and T.B. and revised by J.L., S.S., J.W.B., and M.S.P.
+All authors approved the final version.

 \end{Backmatter}